Welcome friends! Today I’m sharing the best places in the Mission District of San Francisco for your engagement photos!

 What to put into Google Maps: Alley Cat Bookstore and Gallery, 24th Street, San Francisco, CA

 10. 19th & Valencia

 OK, that’s me because I’ve never done a shoot there.
 But check out these super bold, primary colors.
 This would be great for a style-conscious couple who want to do something edgy and bold for your engagement shoot.
 It’s a hop, skip and a jump from many other spots too, being right off Valencia.

 What to put into Google Maps: 19th Street & Valencia Street, San Francisco, CA

 & a bonus tip

-Grab a slice of your fave pizza (like this one at Arinell’s), or a couple fave tacos / pupusas / ice creams.
+Grab a slice of your fave pizza (like we did at Arinell’s… now sadly closed), or a couple fave tacos / pupusas / ice creams.
 Then have fun feeding one another!
 Sounds gross but I promise, it’s really fun!
 Think of it as practice for feeding each other wedding cake on the big day 😉

 It’s polite to check in with the establishment’s manager first to make sure they don’t mind having photos taken either on the premises or right around them.
 Most places will be happy to allow shoots, so long as we don’t disturb other customers.
 When you have something to do, such as lick ice cream or ‘cheers’ cocktails, it really helps you feel relaxed.